Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 -

-Remember the abbreviation TTFB (Time to First Byte).
+Remember the acronym TTFB (Time to First Byte).
 This metric indicates server response time.
-If your TTFB is slow (above 600-800 ms), a slow database, improperly configured cache, or unsuitable hosting might be to blame.
-In our monitoring, we track these values every day. -
+If your TTFB is slow (above 600-800 ms), it may be due to a slow database, poorly configured cache, or unsuitable hosting.
+In our monitoring, we track this metric's values daily. -

-Our favorite tool for testing hosting is the WordPress Hosting Benchmark tool.
-Check out the image below to see how handy this tool is. -
+Our favourite tool for testing hosting is the WordPress Hosting Benchmark tool.
+Check the image below to see what a handy tool it is. -

-A slow database manifests itself primarily when loading more complex pages or in the admin area.
-If displaying a page takes several seconds even without traffic, it's time to check the hosting.
-Try the Query Monitor plugin, which will show you if slow SQL queries are holding back your site. -
+A slow database manifests mainly when loading more complex pages or in the admin.
+If, even without traffic, page display takes seconds, it's time to check the hosting.
+Try the Query Monitor plugin to see if slow SQL queries are holding back the site. -

 CDN (Content Delivery Network)